 The Layout Arrangement of this work.

-This is indicated in the top menu↑.
 All post are shown in the menu on the right→ .
-Specialists will prefer to jump directly to their page of interest using the Right menu→.
+Specialists may prefer to jump directly to their page of interest using this menu→.

 For an overview of contents…..

 Designers are the intended readers and, apart from some duplication, are advised to read the whole work.
-This includes a large body of research and background, on spinal bio-mechanics.
+This includes a large body of research and background, on spinal bio-mechanics.☛ For DESIGNERS →

 New ideas can create both threats and opportunities , once both familiarity and normalcy biases are overcome.
 Creative disruption works.